Gold Standard test in the initial workup of renal disease:

 Excess Sugar or Protein in urine

-Normal amount of glucose in urine should be ≤ 130 mg/dl.
-When blood glucose levels exceed 180 mg/dl, the proximal tubules lose their ability to absorb anymore glucose.
-The excess glucose in urine is called glucosuria and is detected in the dipstick test.
+The normal amount of glucose in urine should be ≤ 130 mg/dl.
+When blood glucose levels exceed 180 mg/dl, the proximal tubules lose their ability to absorb any more glucose.
+The excess glucose in the urine is called glucosuria and is detected in the dipstick test.

 The most common conditions causing glucosuria are diabetes and pregnancy.
 The other conditions causing glucosuria are: SGLT-1 gene mutations, tubular dysfunction (Fanconi syndrome), Lowe’s syndrome (oculocerebrorenal dystrophy), tyrosinemia and Wilson’s disease.

 A condition called benign glucosuria is generally discovered on routine urinalysis.
 It is of three types:

 - Type A: Classic glucosuria, has decreased renal glucose threshold & maximal glucose reabsorption rate

 - Type B: Has decreased glucose threshold and a normal reabsorptive rate